priyanshu37357/Credit_project/README.md

 # Credit_project
-This is my credit preiction project
+This is my credit prediction project